Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 Features of SBI's Education Loan Subsidy (CSIS)

-Here’s a clear breakdown of what the SBI Central Sector Interest Subsidy (CSIS) scheme offers, streamlined for easy understanding and designed to provide real relief.
+Here is a clear breakdown of what the SBI Central Sector Interest Subsidy (CSIS) scheme offers, designed to provide real relief to eligible students.

 1. 100% Interest Coverage During Moratorium